GloHSA defines Global Health Security as

 Develop multi-sectoral educational and training programs,

 Conduct crisis policy assessments and scientific analyses,

 Fuel the international dialogue for global health security issues,

-Engage in coordination and relationship-building among the global health and security communities to face the dynamic global challenges.
+Engage in coordination and relationship-building among the global health and security communities to face the dynamic of global challenges.